 The network invites submissions on all issues related to world/global history

-Call for Papers for the ESSHC World History Network: Endings in World and Global History
+Call for Papers for the ESSHC Global History Network: Global History and the Challenge of Populism

-The deadline for proposals is 15 April 2017.
-Proposals must include the name(s) of the contributing scholars, their institutional affiliation, a 300-word abstract, and, in the case of panels, the titles and short summaries of the individual papers.
-One copy of the panel proposal should be sent to the conference secretariat (address below) and one copy to each of the co-chairs of the network.
+The deadline for proposals is 15 April 2019.
+Panel as well as paper proposals shall include the name(s) of the contributing scholars, their institutional affiliation, a 300 words abstract and in case of panels the titles and short summaries of the individual papers.